The Blood Test Every Woman in Her 30s–50s Should Ask for at Her Next Physical

 Why This Matters — Especially for Women

 I frequently work with otherwise healthy women in this age group dealing with Hashimoto’s hypothyroidism.
-It’s one of the most common autoimmune conditions, and it’s often missed until years later, when symptoms have escalated and damage is already done.
+It’s one of the most common autoimmune conditions, where your immune system mistakenly attacks your thyroid gland, slowly impairing its ability to produce hormones.
+This process can go on for years before being detected, which is why it’s often missed until symptoms escalate and permanent damage has been done.

 The good news?
-If caught early, you can often stop the damage before it leads to full-blown hypothyroidism.
+If caught early, you can often slow or stop the immune damage before it leads to complete thyroid hormone loss, giving you a much better chance at restoring energy, stabilizing mood, and protecting long-term health.

 Early Intervention Can Mean Avoiding Medication